revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/10-Pipes.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-`PipeTransform` is an interface that is implemented by pipes to perform a transformation.
-Angular invokes the `transform` method with the value of a binding as the first argument, and any parameters as the second argument in list form.
+`PipeTransform` is an interface that is implemented by pipes to perform a transformation.Angular invokes the `transform` method with the value of a binding as the first argument, and any parameters as the second argument in list form.

 ```ts
 interface PipeTransform {